 Jim is proud of his many legislative achievements that have helped improve the lives of many during his tenure in Congress.

 Shortly after the attacks of September 11, Jim introduced the PATRIOT Act in the House as a method to help keep America safe by enhancing the tools our law enforcement officials could use to thwart another terrorist attack.
 He was proud to watch President Bush sign the Act into law.
+Following revelations of the National Security Agency’s bulk collection of data and the misinterpretation of Section 215 of the Patriot Act, Jim authored the USA FREEDOM Act – bipartisan, bicameral, and comprehensive legislation to rein in abuse, put an end to bulk collection, increase the transparency of the Foreign Intelligence Surveillance Court and ensure the proper balance between national security and privacy is struck.

 He was instrumental in the passing of the Child Abduction Prevention Act, which President Bush signed into law in 2003.
 This law enhanced the AMBER Alert system, strengthened penalties against kidnappers and aids law enforcement in protecting children.